AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize business operations across CRM, POS, WMS, Analytics, HR, CMS, and Bidding modules.
-Its core purpose is to enhance operational efficiency and market responsiveness through a scalable, secure, and comprehensive business solution, distinguished by its WindTre glassmorphism design.
-The project aims to become the leading integrated business operations platform.
+W3 Suite is a multi-tenant enterprise platform centralizing business operations across CRM, POS, WMS, Analytics, HR, CMS, and Bidding modules.
+Its purpose is to enhance operational efficiency and market responsiveness through a scalable, secure, and comprehensive business solution, featuring a unique WindTre glassmorphism design.
+The project aims to be a leading integrated business operations platform.

 # User Preferences
 - Preferred communication style: Simple, everyday language